 Before your child decides to be a star quarterback or a gymnast, do a little research on the costs of the sport.

-Things like tennis racquets, soccer cleats, and leotards can be more expensive than you’d think.
+Things like tennis rackets, soccer cleats, and leotards can be more expensive than you’d think.
 If your child is eager to start an expensive sport, be sure you have a solid commitment before making expensive purchases.

 8. Importance of sportsmanship